cjhang/dive-into-astropy/README.md

 APLpy >= 1.1.1
 ```

-`conda` is recommended to set up the environment
+`conda` is recommended to set up the python environment

 ```shell
 $ conda create -n astropy python=3
 $ source activate astropy
 ```

-and then install the above packages using `conda` or `pip`
+then installing the above packages using `conda` or `pip`

 ```shell
 $ pip install -r requirements.txt
 ```

-After all the requirements installed, you can run the jupyter notebook in this directory.
+After all the requirements installed, you can run the jupyter notebook in this directory:

 ```shell
 $ jupyter notebook
 ```

+Have fun!